muzy/MicroMoody/README.md

 * address (high byte)
 * address (low byte)

-the default address is 0x0001. **NOTE**: I2C is somewhat broken right now.
+the default address is 0x0001.

 red, green and blue are the color value, 0 is off, 0xff is full brightness. the speed is inverted, so 0 is fastest, 255 is slowest.